An axiomatic approach to default risk and model uncertainty in rating systems: Choquet integrals and robust representations

-Unfortunately, even if $\DR$ is submodular, continuity from below of $\DR$ is, in general, not a sufficient condition in order to guarantee a representation via countably additive probability measures.
+Hence, by the maximality of $R$, it follows that $\int X\, \d c\leq R(X)$ for all $X\in \Bb$.
+We have therefore shown that $R(X)=\int X\, \d c$ for all $X\in \Bb$.
+In particular, $\DR$ is submodular.
+On the other hand, assuming the continuum hypothesis, by \cite[Satz 1C]{bierlein}, there exists not a single countably additive probability measure $\Q\colon \FF\to [0,1]$ with \eqref{eq.counterex}.
+In fact, with a similar construction, using a probability measure which is different from the Lebesgue measure, one can avoid invoking the continuum hypothesis, see \cite[Example 3.7]{dkn} for further details.} \end{example}

 If, however, $\DR$ is a distorted PD, which is submodular, continuity from below is a sufficient condition in order to allow for a representation in terms of countably additive probability measures as the following remark discusses.

 \begin{remark} Let $\P$ be a probability measure of $\FF$ and $T\colon [0,1]\to [0,1]$ be a nondecreasing function with $T(0)=0$ and $T(1)=1$.
 Let $\DR\colon \Bb\to [0,1]$ be given by

 and assume that $\DR$ is submodular, so that $c\colon \FF\to [0,1],\; A\mapsto \DR(\eins_A)$ is a $2$-alternating capacity. \begin{enumerate}[a)] \item Assume that $T$ is left-continuous or, equivalently, lower semicontinuous, i.e.,